dbsystel/yolov5-coreml-tools/README.md

 ## CoreML Metrics

-This makes heavy use of the library [Object Detection Metrics Library](https://github.com/rafaelpadilla/Object-Detection-Metrics) developed by @rafaelpadilla.
+This makes heavy use of the library [Object Detection Metrics Library](https://github.com/rafaelpadilla/Object-Detection-Metrics) developed by @rafaelpadilla under the MIT License.
+The library is included in the `objectionDetectionMetrics` subfolder with some small adjustments.
+The license is included in `objectionDetectionMetrics/LICENSE`.

 The Metrics script in  `src/coreml_metrics/main.py` can be used to benchmark a CoreML Model.
 It would calculate a precision x recall curve for every label and every folder of images.
 See [here for a detailed explanation](https://github.com/rafaelpadilla/Object-Detection-Metrics#important-definitions).